Skip to content

 <Command

-failMessage="Failed to list directory"
+failMessage="Failed to trigger deployment"

 />